 This type of user is excited about learning new things, geeks out when they figure something out, and has an appetite for learning the nuances of a new tool.
-This person generally wants to learn how to use Infusionsoft on their own, and is happy to roll up their sleeves and read articles, watch videos, run tests, and make mistakes.
+This person generally wants to learn how to use Keap on their own, and is happy to roll up their sleeves and read articles, watch videos, run tests, and make mistakes.

 Type 2: Hands Off

-This type of user understands the value of something like Infusionsoft, but generally doesn’t want to log in and do it themselves.
+This type of user understands the value of something like Keap, but generally doesn’t want to log in and do it themselves.
 They recognize that setting up automation probably isn’t he best use of their time, and they’re comfortable conveying their vision to an expert who can help them implement it.

 Type 3: Hand Holding

 This final type of user tends to be a hybrid of the other two.
 They’re not necessarily technology adverse, but they also recognize that it doesn’t come all that easily to them.
 They want the help of an expert, but they also would like their own level of understanding; either so they can build their own campaigns in the long run, or just maintain it and run reports when they need to.